inferno-framework/inferno-framework.github.io/about/index.md

   provides tests for systems that seek conformance to [ONC's Standardized API certification criterion](https://www.healthit.gov/test-method/standardized-api-patient-and-population-services).

-Each of these Test Kits is a standalone application that can be run on an end user's machine, on a shared private host behind a firewall, or on a shared public host such as [inferno.healthit.gov](https://inferno.healthit.gov/suites).
-They are Ruby applications built with the **Inferno Core** gem which provides several features useful for a FHIR testing application:

-* **Inferno DSL**: A domain specific language for authoring FHIR API tests that includes a FHIR client, native Ruby classes for FHIR, and FHIR instance validators
-* **API, Web and CLI Interfaces**: Multiple interfaces for executing tests and retrieving results
-* **Test Reuse**: Methods for reusing tests within a project or from other projects

-Inferno's design reflects the flexibility provided by the base FHIR specification.
-As a platform specification that is intended to provide support across the whole healthcare process, FHIR relies on Implementation Guides to provide enough specificity to enable meaningful interoperability between actors for a given data exchange use case.
-FHIR Implementation Guides typically will describe how to use relevant portions of the FHIR specification for its use case, while also providing additional rules that are not described within FHIR itself.
-There are no limits to what these rules may include, and may even require the use of other standards, such as [OAuth](https://www.hl7.org/fhir/smart-app-launch/) or [QR Codes for Vaccination Credentials](https://build.fhir.org/ig/HL7/fhir-shc-vaccination-ig/), as part of their conformance criteria.

-Creating a test system that is flexible enough to test any arbitrary conformance criteria introduced in Implementation Guides is challenging.
-Inferno accomplishes this by providing test authors with a full featured Ruby programming environment to define and run their tests, and doesn't restrict usage of the rich ecosystem of open source third-party libraries provided by Ruby.
-This makes Inferno well-suited for testing Implementation Guides
-that:

-* include the use of additional standards beyond FHIR,
-* have large specifications that could benefit from Ruby's meta-programming capabilities to ease maintenance burden,
-* or require complex logic to thoroughly validate API responses.
+This design enables users to build upon and extend Inferno Framework’s general-purpose FHIR testing functionality, allowing them to create and conduct tests within their use-case specific health data exchanges more effectively.
+Once an Inferno Test Kit has been created, it can be downloaded and used by implementers or test labs to easily evaluate conformance of FHIR APIs to the relevant IG.

-Inferno Core provides common utilities for FHIR-based testing, but tests are not limited to what is provided by Inferno Core.
-Inferno Core's goal is to expand on the set of common utilities it provides for the benefit of the community.
+This project also includes Inferno Core, which provides common utilities for FHIR-based testing.
+Tests are not limited to what is provided by Inferno Core, but rather it is a starting set of utilities provided for the benefit of the community.

-While Ruby is sufficient for most testing needs, Inferno Test Kits may also include components that are not defined in Ruby.
-Inferno Test Kits can include other non-Ruby services as needed, and by default provides a Docker Compose configuration to run and integrate with these services from within Inferno's testing DSL.
+Test Kits are Ruby applications built with the Inferno Core gem.
+While Ruby is sufficient for most testing needs, Inferno Test Kits can include other non-Ruby services as needed, and by default provides a Docker Compose configuration to run and integrate with these services from within Inferno's testing Domain Specific Language (DSL).

-## Documentation Resources
-- View the [JSON API Documentation](/inferno-core/api-docs) for information on interacting with Inferno via a JSON API.
-- View the [Inferno Ruby Documentation](/inferno-core/docs) for detailed information on Inferno's ruby api.
+You can find more information about how Inferno works on [The Inferno Framework](/about/goals.html), and how to use Inferno in the [Documentation Section](/docs).

+## Inferno Test Kits
+All available Test Kits can be found on the [Community Page](/community/).

 ## Main Inferno Repositories
 - [Inferno Core](https://github.com/inferno-framework/inferno-core) - The